zichenghuangFrank/CPSC-471/README.md

 # CPSC-471
-## Please read the final reprot of our project.
+## Please read the final report of our project.
+This is a group project about database.